WikiLeaks' Assange sues in Ecuador for better asylum terms: lawyer

-QUITO (Reuters) - WikiLeaks founder Julian Assange has filed a lawsuit in Ecuador against new terms of asylum in the Andean nation’s London embassy that require him to pay for medical bills and phone calls and clean up after his pet cat, his lawyer said on Friday.
+QUITO (Reuters) - WikiLeaks founder Julian Assange has filed a lawsuit in Ecuador against new terms of asylum in the Andean country’s London embassy that require him to pay for medical bills and phone calls and clean up after his pet cat, his lawyer said on Friday.

 Ecuador this month created the new protocol governing his stay at the embassy.
 Lawyer Baltasar Garzon told a press conference in Quito that the rules were drawn up without consulting the Australian national, who has sued Foreign Minister Jose Valencia in a Quito court to have them changed.